 Conservation of energy

-The above energy efficiency and renewable energy procurement efforts helped achieve a year-on-year reduction in absolute carbon footprint (across Scope 1 and Scope 2) of TCS' global operations by 20%.
 The Company has achieved 84% reduction in absolute emissions (Scope 1 and Scope 2) when compared to the base year of FY 2016.
-The electricity consumption across the Company's operations increased by 11% in the current year compared to FY 2024.
-This is considering increased operations due to return to office, and inclusion of additional locations.
+The electricity consumption across the Company's operations decreased by 3% during the year under review compared to the previous year.

-Continued focus on the above initiatives will enable the Company's aspiration of achieving its SBTi-approved near term targets.
+Continued focus on the above initiatives will enable the Company's aspiration to achieve its SBTi-approved near term targets.

 Technology absorption, adoption and innovation: